When will they invent a machine to tell me who I am?

 My generation

-As of writing this, I haven’t managed to confirm whether this is my generational name as written, perhaps, in my grandmother’s red book.
-But part of me almost doesn’t wish to know because I want to adopt 園 (yuán) as the name for my generation whether or not it really is.
-As I’ve written before, I constantly find myself circling around and taking images of plants and gardening. 園 (yuán) means “garden”.
-And placing it after 欽仰 (qīnyǎng) makes that small fragment means “to venerate or revere (the) garden”.
-I don’t know what the next word is, and the nature of Chinese is such that it might dramatically alter this fragment of meaning I have devised for myself, if it is even truly part of the original poem.
+As of writing this, I haven’t confirmed whether this is really our generational name, as written in my grandmother’s red book.
+But part of me almost doesn’t wish to know because I want to adopt 園 (yuán) as the name for my generation whether or not it really is. 園 (yuán), on its own, means “garden”.
+In conjunction with other words, it can become an orchard, vineyard, kindergarten, a place for public recreation (such as a zoo), a place for a designated purpose (such as a graveyard or a campus), or even metaphorically for scope or field.
+As I’ve written before, I constantly find myself coming back to images of plants and gardening and the act of tending to something living.
+And placing it after 欽仰 (qīnyǎng) makes that small fragment mean: “to venerate or revere (the) garden”.

 ** This is in the Heng Hua dialect, and I don’t know the Mandarin equivalent so have been unable to find the character or meaning through online sources.
 Every question I have requires extensive consultation via WhatsApp of family members who aren’t themselves entirely sure of the provenance of their histories.
 Unfortunately, most of what I find out ends up being by way of gravestones.